Mr. Robot: Technical accuracy

-Mr. Robot has been widely praised for its technical accuracy by numerous cybersecurity firms and services such as Avast, Panda Security, Avira, Kaspersky, Proton Mail, and bloggers who analyzed and dissected the technical aspects of the show after episodes containing hacking scenes.
+Mr. Robot has been widely praised for its technical accuracy by numerous cybersecurity firms and services such as Avast, Panda Security, Avira, Kaspersky, Proton Mail, and bloggers who analyzed and dissected the technical aspects of the show after episodes portraying hacking scenes aired.
 Aside from the pilot episode, Esmail hired Kor Adana (former network security analyst and forensics manager for Toyota Motor Sales), Michael Bazzell (security consultant and former FBI Cyber Crimes Task Force agent and investigator) and James Plouffe (lead solutions architect at MobileIron) as his advisors to oversee the technical accuracy of the show.
 By the second season, Adana assembled a team of hackers and cybersecurity experts including Jeff Moss (founder and director of Black Hat and DEF CON computer security conferences), Marc Rogers (principal security researcher for Cloudflare and head of security for DEF CON), Ryan Kazanciyan (who was then chief security architect for Tanium and is now the CISO at Wiz) and Andre McGregor (former FBI Cyber Special agent who was then director of security for Tanium and now CEO of ForceMetrics) to assist him with the authenticity of the hacks and the technology being used.
 Hacking scenes were performed by members of the technical team in real life, recorded and rebuilt using Flash animation.
 Animation process is carried out by animator Adam Brustein under the direct supervision of Adana himself.
 Kali Linux and its tools were used in multiple episodes.

 The show has also attempted to accurately represent Elliot's mental health issues.
 In an interview with Terry Gross for the radio show Fresh Air, Malek recounted contacting a psychologist to learn about schizophrenia, dissociative identity disorder, and social anxiety.
 When in meetings with Esmail, Malek's knowledge on the topics led Esmail to bring the psychologist on as a consultant for the show.
 Subsequently, the show has been widely praised by critics, viewers and psychiatrists as being one of the most accurate representations of mental health issues ever portrayed on TV or film, especially for its depictions of dissociative identity disorder, social anxiety, panic disorders and chronic depression.
 Malek and Chaikin's performances have been further singled out for their "raw and authentic depictions of mental illness [which] makes it more relatable to those who haven't experienced it firsthand" while also representing a "kindred spirit" to viewers who do have mental health issues.
 Inverse described Mr. Robot as "setting a new standard for depictions of mental illness [in media] ... without ending up exploitative."